simonswu23/Scripts/README.md

 - Hydreigon Crest
   - Resists fairy attacks, user's dark type attacks are SE against Fairy
   - 2 heads attack target again, each with x0.25 power

+- Volcarona Crest
+  - Flash Fire, summons indefinite sun on entry, burns any foe that comes into contact

+- Toxapex Crest
+  - restores 1/10 hp at the end of each turn, corrosion, clears all stat changes on entry

+- Darkrai Crest
+  - sleeping foes are trapped
+  - nightmare and dream eater work on awake targets
+  - dream eater restores 100% hp dealt
+  - nightmare traps targets
+  - bad dreams damage buffed to 1/4
+  - darkrai inflicts x1.5 damage on sleeping targets

 ## Attacks